The Ultimate Guide to Restaurant Customer Loyalty in 2026

 The Restaurant Loyalty Flywheel

-Customer loyalty often develops through a simple cycle:
+Customer loyalty develops through a simple cycle:

 1. A customer discovers your restaurant